MaisaMilena/hacktober22/README.md

      - light yellow
 - [ ] Create and add icon for the app
 - [ ] Press the button on `OnboardingView` should go to `HomeView`
+- [ ] Messages should not be directly written on code.
+Enable usage of a `Localizable.strings` file to generate an Enum representing String values.